-Autothrust quick disengagement controls must be provided for each pilot on the respective thrust control (thrust lever or equivalent).
+Autothrust quick disengagement controls must be provided for each pilot on the respective thrust control (thrust lever or equivalent as stated in CS 25.1329(a)).
 A single-action, quick disengagement switch should be incorporated on the thrust control so that switch activation can be executed when the pilot's other hand is on the flight controls.
 The disengagement control should be positioned such that inadvertent disengagement of the autothrust function is unlikely.
 Positioning the control on the outboard side has been shown to be acceptable for multiengine aircraft.
 Thrust lever knob-end-mounted disengagement controls available on both sides to facilitate use by either pilot have been shown to be preferable to those positioned to be accessible by the pilot's palm.